tusharbhutt/Endless-Nodes/README.md

 ![sample](./img/batchsample.gif)

 As far as I know, ComfyUI does not have native capability to allow for different prompts to be run within the *same* batch.
-With ComfyUI native, you can set the batch size to, say, create 56 images of the same prompt or you can change the queue to have 56 runs of different prompts one prompt at a time.
+With ComfyUI native, you can set the batch size to, say, create 12 images of the same prompt or you can change the queue to have 30 runs of different prompts, one prompt at a time.
 I always found both methods to be "wasteful" if you have  powerful card with a lot of VRAM.
 I don't, by the way :)

-Also, there are some nodes that will create multiple prompts in batches, but the ones I looked at showed they were just doing what is essentially queue management and prompts were still being done only one at a time.
-This set of nodes will allow you to create as many prompts as your VRAM can hold and does them simultaneously.
+Also, there are some nodes that will create multiple prompts in batches, but the ones I looked at showed they were just doing what is essentially queue management and prompts were still being done one at a time.
+This set of nodes will allow you to create as many prompts as your VRAM can hold and does them *simultaneously*.
 Nodes are available for SDx, SDXL, and Flux.

 You can try this out too: pair a wildcard node in the front end with the batch sampler, set your queue to "Run (instant)" and enjoy endless random batched prompts